ibm-cloud-docs/schematics/vsi-usecase.md

   ```
   {: pre}

-4. You can view the job and action list by executing the command line commands.
+4. You can view the job and actions list by executing the [ibmcloud schematics job list](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-list-job) command.

    **Job list Example**

     ```
     ibmcloud schematics job list
-    Enter <resource-type> actions
-    Enter <id> <provide your ID>

     ```
+    You are prompted to `Enter <resource-type>` and `Enter <id>`.
+Provide the your resource type as `actions` and enter your job_ID.

    **Action list Example**

     ```
     ibmcloud schematics action list
     ```

     You can also view these jobs in an [{{site.data.keyword.cloud_notm}} user interface](https://cloud.ibm.com/schematics/actions).

 ## What's next?